micahbaumann/perfect-iframe/README.md

 </html>
 ```
 ## Loading
 To load Perfect Iframe download Perfect Iframe, unzip the folder, and insert `<script src="(PATH TO FOLDER)/perfect-iframe/perfectiframe.js"></script>` int the header tags of your code (see example).
-Make sure the Perfect iframe tag is placed **after** the Jquery tag.
+Make sure the Perfect iframe tag is placed **after** the jQuery tag.
 ```HTML
 <!DOCTYPE html>
 <html>